br-n518/Godot-Beginners-Guide/godot_guide.md

 When you run your game you start with running a scene.
 It runs inside the [`SceneTree`](https://docs.godotengine.org/en/3.0/getting_started/step_by_step/scene_tree.html) object, which holds the node tree of your scene.
 Any GDScript attached to your scene can access the [`SceneTree`](https://docs.godotengine.org/en/3.0/getting_started/step_by_step/scene_tree.html) by calling `get_tree()`.

-In 2D the engine draws objects to screen in order.
-The first node in the tree gets drawn, then the second; and so the second drawing is on top of the first one.
-That means objects at the top of your node list are in the background when drawn to screen.
-And of course the last nodes in the list get drawn right on top in the foreground.
-There is a [`YSort`](https://docs.godotengine.org/en/3.0/classes/class_ysort.html) node that lets you order them based on Y position.
-Make [`YSort`](https://docs.godotengine.org/en/3.0/classes/class_ysort.html) the parent of your sorted nodes, and they’re ordered by their `position.y` value.
-Thus they’re in Y-ordered draw order.
-Useful for overlapping sprites in a bird-eye or isometric scene.
+In 2D: the engine draws sprites to screen in order.
+The Sprite node at the top of the SceneTree is drawn first, and at the end of the node tree Sprites are drawn last.
+Background sprites go at the top of the list of nodes in your Godot editor.
+UI nodes (Control) go below Node2D objects.

+Sometimes you want sprites to switch order, to change which is drawn on top.
+If you want to order them based on their position.y value, then make them children (`y_sort_node.add_child()`) of a [`YSort`](https://docs.godotengine.org/en/3.0/classes/class_ysort.html) node.

 ![Node Tree](img/godot_nodetree.png)